 Monte Carlo Cruises

-Aside from the myriad of wealth and celebrities, Monte Carlo is a highly cultured place, with numerous museums, incredible gastronomy and some of the world’s most luxurious hotels.
+Aside from the myriad of wealth and celebrities, Monte Carlo is a place of rich culture too, with numerous museums, incredible gastronomy and some of the world’s most luxurious hotels.
 Its manicured streets, plush palaces, cool boutiques, and lush fountained parks can be beguiling to visitors.
 The harbour area with its huge yachts, is another popular attraction.

 The Monaco Historic Grand Prix